-This agreement would become null and void should the Employer elect to return to a one (1)week Spring Break in the future and is made without prejudice to either party, or any other school district.
+This agreement would become null and void should the Employer elect to return to a one (1)-week Spring Break in the future and is made without prejudice to either party, or any other school district.

-Signed at Port Hardy this day of , 2019
+Signed this day of , 2023.